apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Blue Shield California ditches CVS for Amazon and Mark Cuban’s drug company**
+**Hurricane Hilary nearly a major hurricane with ‘significant’ impacts expected in California, Southwest**

-You can read more about it [here](https://www.cnn.com/2023/08/17/business/blue-shield-california-new-pharmacy-care/index.html).
+You can read more about it [here](https://www.foxweather.com/weather-news/tracking-hurricane-hilary).

 ## Requirements
 - Python 3.8